Sign In to Your Account

 Platinum is likely to outperform should any of the following occur:

-With an overwhelming percentage of demand coming from the industrial sector - especially from its use in catalytic converters in automobiles - platinum is a more speculative investment than either gold or silver.
+With an overwhelming percentage of demand coming from the industrial sector - especially from its use in catalytic converters in automobiles - platinum is a more speculative investment than either gold or silver products.
 Investors should be prepared for more volatility, both to the upside and the downside.
 But those who can hang on for the ride may be richly rewarded.

 Scarce platinum has always been extraordinarily difficult to find.
 Now it is getting exceptionally difficult to extract, once a deposit is located.
 Nearly three quarters of the world's supply for the metal comes from a single country - South Africa.
 The ongoing violence, labor disputes and power outages in South African mines, periodically disrupt production.
 It is not hard to imagine even more severe problems there creating a serious shortage and immediate price spike.